cta-observatory/protopipe/docs/usage/use_pipeline.rst

 .. warning::

-  *protopipe* is currently optimized for point-source best-sensitivity
+  *protopipe* is currently optimized only for point-source best-sensitivity.